3 Ways to Get Italian Citizenship

-If the couple has dissolved or annulled their marriage, or sought a legal separation, the non-Italian spouse may not request citizenship.
-A non-Italian spouse cannot request citizenship if the Italian spouse has passed away.
+If the marriage was dissolved or annulled, the foreign spouse may not request citizenship.
+Additionally, a divorce nullifies the ability to request citizenship.
+Finally, foreign spouse cannot request citizenship if the citizen spouse has passed away.

-In order to request citizenship by marriage, the couple must register their marriage in Italy.
-If the couple lives abroad, the Italian spouse must also be registered in A.I.R.E.
-(Registry of Italians Abroad) at the consulate or embassy with jurisdiction over where he lives.
+In order to request citizenship by marriage, the couple must register said marriage in Italy.
+If the couple lives abroad, the Italian spouse must also register in AIRE (Registry of Italians Abroad) at the consulate or embassy with jurisdiction over where he lives.

 The non-Italian spouse must register at this link and fill out Form AE (Modello AE).
 The website is in Italian.

-Once that is done, the non-Italian spouse must upload a series of documents including their birth certificate, police record/background check, FBI clearance, copy of passport, and proof of payment to the Italian Ministry of the Interior.
-The couple must also obtain but not upload their Italian transcribed marriage certificate, the Italian spouse’s certificate of citizenship, and the “certificate di stato di famiglia.”
-Then, the non-Italian spouse must make an appointment with the local consulate and hand everything in.
+After, the non-Italian spouse must upload a series of documents including their birth certificate, police record/background check, FBI clearance, copy of passport, and proof of payment to the Italian Ministry of the Interior.
+The couple must also obtain but not upload their transcribed marriage certificate, the Italian spouse’s certificate of citizenship, and the “certificate di stato di famiglia.”
+Then, the foreign spouse must make an appointment with the local consulate and hand everything in.

 They will issue a receipt and the wait begins.
-It takes 2 years for a non-Italian spouse to be recognized as a citizen once the documents are handed in.
+It takes 4 years for a non-Italian spouse to receive citizenship after handing in documents.

-The second way of obtaining Italian citizenship we will discuss is through living in Italy and naturalizing as an Italian citizen.
-Just like getting citizenship through marriage, you do not need to be of Italian descent to naturalize as an Italian citizen.
+The second way of obtaining Italian citizenship is by living in Italy and naturalizing as an citizen.
+Just like marriage applications, you do not need to be of Italian descent to naturalize as a citizen.

-Any person who has been living in Italy legally for at least ten years may apply for (and be granted) Italian citizenship.
+Any person living in Italy legally for at least ten years may apply for Italian citizenship.
 All applicants must have a clean criminal record and sufficient financial resources.